Aetherinox/csf-firewall/docs/docs/install/install.md

 ??? warning "Testing Mode Disables LFD"

-    If you have not yet disabled testing mode in the `csf.conf`, lfd will be unable to start.
+    If you have not yet disabled testing mode in the `/etc/csf/csf.conf`, lfd will not start.

     Performing this step is covered in the next [Configuration](../usage/configuration.md) chapter.

 <br />
 <br />